Liz Davis-Chaffin, Director of

 important to provide our youth with accurate, timely information about

 sexuality and to help them strengthen their values at this important

 Occasional after-service programs are held on subjects of interest to

-- Small Group Ministry groups
+- Small Group Ministry at First

-we can be truly known and accepted for who we are, and for spiritual
+we can be truly known and accepted for who we are; and for spiritual

 - Workshops and other discussion groups are held throughout the year.